gregzuro/broadcast/README.md

 Messages PUT to `/broadcast` ("PUT .../broadcast?message=<message>") are added to a single channel (messageChannel).
 The `sender` goroutine reads that channel and sends the message to each of the clients' `register` goroutine via the client's sendChannel.

-Clients are stored in a map using the sendChannel for that client's `register` handler as the key.
+Registered clients are stored in a map using the sendChannel for that client's `register` handler as the key.

 ## Testing